openSUSE/openSUSE-release-process/Alpha.md

 legaldb needs to scan the newly created project.
 Since it was copied legaldb didn't see requests so doesn't know about the packages in it.

 It's configured on botmaster as /srv/go-config/legal-auto-projects-opensuse

-#### copy images subproject

-create the :Images and :Images:ToTest subprojects

 #### copy WSL subproject